krasimir/blog-posts/2018/StoryAboutReact/post.md

 Long long time ago in a kingdom far away there was an app.
 The app was supported by the well known React and Redux families but there was a problem.
 It was damn slow.
 People started complaining and the app had to do something.
 It had to deliver its content quickly so it provides better user experience.
 Then the server-side rendering was born.

 Today we are going to build a simple React application that uses Redux.
 Then we will server-side render it.
 The example includes asynchronous data fetching which makes the task a little bit more interesting.
+We will have client-side but also server-side JavaScript.

 ## Setup